apanoush/ada-METAL-website/report.md

 {% include RatingsThemesVsPeriodsOld.html %}

-This plot is very informative, we can see that during the early years, the 3 genres are very close to the general score, which makes sense since these were practically the only genres to come out, however as the time went on, they started diverging a lot.
+This plot is very informative, we can see that during the early years, the 3 genres are very close to the general score, which makes sense since these were practically the only genres to come out, however as the time went to, they started diverging a lot.
 Remember during the periods in the middle, we had practically no movies of these genres that were coming out, so the data is quite empty.
 I'd advise digging deeper into the difference between the very bad independent movies of the great depression and the astonishingly good Black-and-White movies that came out in the Post-Cold War.
-That seems like a hard task, let's send an experimented and combat-ready detective:
-**Du-Du Du-Du Du-Du Du-Du Batmaaaaaan !**
+That seems like a hard task, let's send an experimented detective: **Du-Du Du-Du Du-Du Du-Du Batmaaaaaan !**

 {% include RatingsThemesPeriodsPairOld.html %}